Neosperience/shipper/README.md

 The JSON templater is meant for flat JSON files such as CDK context files (`cdk.json`).

-When using JSON, the `--image` argument will be used as the key to update in the JSON file, while the `--tag` argument will be used as the value.
+When using JSON, the `--container-image` argument will be used as the key to update in the JSON file, while the `--container-tag` argument will be used as the value.
 You will also need to specify the following value, either once or for each image/tag pair:

  - `--json-file` / `SHIPPER_JSON_FILES`: Path to the JSON file to modify